 Fiduciary funds are used to account for assets held by the City in a trustee capacity for individuals, private organizations, and other governments.
-The fiduciary funds of the City are the John D. Collins Private Purpose Trust Funds, Employee Retirement Funds, and the custodial funds for the Human Services Special Welfare Account and the Human Services Dedicated Account.
-For accounting measurement purposes, the Private Purpose Trust Fund, the Employee Retirement Funds, and other post-employment benefits are accounted for in essentially the same manner as proprietary funds.
-Private Purpose Trust Funds account for assets of which the principal may not be spent.
+The fiduciary funds of the City are the John D. Collins Private Purpose Trust Fund, City Supplemental Retirement, Pension for Fire and Police, Retirement Income for Fire and Police, Firefighters and Police Pension, Fire and Police Disability, Other Post-Employment Benefits (OPEB) and the custodial funds for the Human Services Special Welfare Account and the Human Services Dedicated Account.
+For accounting measurement purposes, the Private Purpose Trust Fund and the Employee Retirement Funds are accounted for in essentially the same manner as proprietary funds.
+The Private Purpose Trust Fund accounts for assets of which the principal may not be spent.
 The Employee Retirement Funds account for the assets of the City's pension plans and the OPEB fund.
-Custodial Funds do not involve measurement of results of operations.
-Fiduciary funds are not included in the government-wide financial statements because the resources cannot be used for operations of the government.
+Custodial Funds use the economic resources measurement focus.

-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about fiduciary net position of the Pension Plans and additions to/deductions from the fiduciary net position have been determined on the same basis as they are reported by the pension plans.
+Fiduciary net position of the Pension and OPEB Plans, and the change in fiduciary net position have been determined on the same basis as they are reported by the pension plans.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-The custodial funds held by the City as of the end of FY 2021 comprise the following:
+The custodial funds held by the City as of the end of FY 2023 comprise the following: